giacomocavallocg/funpokedexapi/README.md

 - Start the application using `Debug > Run`
 - Run tests using `Test > Run All Tests`

-If you choose the `https` startup configuration, the application will be listening on `https://localhost:7061`.
+If you choose the `http` startup configuration, the application will be listening on `http://localhost:5000`.

 Alternatively, you can run the application from the command line.
 Navigate to the `/FunPokedex` directory and run the following commands: